isa-ulisboa/greends-dms-exercises/dms_ex_13_normalization.md

 Additionally, we will implement **CONSTRAINTS** to the tables (addition of **PRIMARY** and **FOREIGN KEYS**), which will improve the security and quality of the data.

-> Your solutions for this exercise should be submitted via Moodle.You should save all SQL queries in one SQL script to be submitted.
-The deadline for submissions is **6th December 2024**.
+> Your solutions for this exercise should be submitted via Moodle.
+You should save all SQL queries in one SQL script to be submitted.
+The deadline for submissions is **5th December 2025**.

 ## Preparation of the exercise